This post may include affiliate links; for details, see our disclosure policy.

 And now…our top turmeric recipes!

-You could also serve turmeric rice as a side dish with baked salmon or grilled shrimp, or top it with teriyaki skewers.
+You could also serve the turmeric rice as a side dish with baked salmon or grilled shrimp, or top it with teriyaki skewers.

 What’s a turmeric poached egg?
 It’s an egg poached with turmeric stirred into the water, and what comes out is a beautiful bright yellow orb that looks infinitely more exciting than a normal poached egg.
 Making a turmeric eggs only takes a couple minutes, but it’s a lovely addition to anything: avocado toast, a grain bowl, or a big salad.